xXAreizaXx/VTEX-App/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project is divided into folders for your better understanding, the styles were worked with tailwindcss and css modules, Typescript was also implemented
+This project is divided into folders for your better understanding, the styles were worked with tailwindcss and css modules, Typescript was also implemented.

+As a recommendation, if you want to close the session, click on the profile picture.

 Next, a list will be shown where the points requested in the technical test will be evaluated, and those that will be carried out will be marked with an [X].